lawrenceogri/Resume/README.md

-This is my resume and it's open source :)
+This is my __resume__ and it's open source :)

+View this template on:  https://lawrenceogri.github.io/Resume/